PhilBaz/-Super-Stealth-Orbiter-Orbiter-1.5-/README.md

 # -Super-Stealth-Orbiter-Orbiter-1.5-
-This is the Super Stealth Orbiter, a super low profile mount/housing for your Orbiter 1.5 with easy access for servicing the Orbiter without removing it from the printer/housing.
+This is the Super Stealth Orbiter, a super low-profile mount/housing for your Orbiter 1.5 with easy access for servicing the Orbiter without removing it from the printer/housing.